Using Roborazzi for Android Screenshot Testing

 }

-Let’s create a screenshot test for one of our screens.
-We’ll use ShowDetailsScreen as an example.
+Create a screenshot test for a screen using ShowDetailsScreen as an example.

 @RunWith(RobolectricTestRunner::class)